 Things to do in Coimbra: Museums and art galleries

 As museums go, I think this one is quite special.
-Coimbra’s Machado de Castro National Museum reopened in 2012 after extensive remodelling.
+Coimbra’s Machado de Castro National Museum reopened in 2012 after extensive remodelling and was awared UNESCO status in 2019.
 Beneath the modern museum space lie the cool dark tunnels of a 2000-year-old Roman cryptoportico.

 The ground floor hosts an impressive display of stone sculptures from the Coimbra region dating from the 11th to the 18th century.
 Downstairs, there are more sculptures, this time of wood and terracotta.